Gauthier-de-Lesquen/Process-port-mapper/README.md

 # Process port mapper

-> this Batch file looks for all the ports (like HTTP or SMTP for instance) opened and indicates the PID and file's name of the application.
+> This Batch file looks for all the ports (like HTTP or SMTP for instance) opened and indicates the PID and file's name of the application.

 ## Why to use it?